-246 See, e.g., Chamber of Commerce of U.S. v.
+270 See, e.g., Chamber of Commerce of U.S. v.
 Brown, 554 U.S. 60, 70 (2008).

-247 See Verizon Comments at 26-28 & n.85; T-Mobile Comments at 50 & n.210 and cases cited therein.
+271 See Verizon Comments at 26-28 & n.85; T-Mobile Comments at 50 & n.210 and cases cited therein.

-248 Indeed, the Commission has long recognized that, in enacting Sections 253(c) and 332(c)(7), Congress affirmatively protected the ability of state and local governments to carry out their responsibilities for maintaining, managing, and regulating the use of ROW and structures therein for the benefit of the public.
-TCI Cablevision of Oakland County, Inc., 12 FCC Rcd 21396, 21441, para.
+272 Indeed, the Commission has long recognized that, in enacting Sections 253(c) and 332(c)(7), Congress affirmatively protected the ability of state and local governments to carry out their responsibilities for maintaining, managing, and regulating the use of ROW and structures therein for the benefit of the public.
+TCI Cablevision Order, 12 FCC Rcd at 21441, para.
 103 (1997) ("We recognize that section 253(c) preserves the authority of state and local governments to manage public rights-of-way.
-Local governments must be allowed to perform the range of vital tasks necessary to preserve the physical integrity of streets and highways, to control the orderly flow of vehicles and pedestrians, to manage gas, water, cable (both electric and cable television), and telephone facilities that crisscross the streets and public rights-of-way."); Moratoria Declaratory Ruling, para.
-142 (same); Classic Telephone, Petition for Preemption, Declaratory Ruling, and Injunctive Relief.
-11 FCC Rcd 13082.
-13103, para.
+Local governments must be allowed to perform the range of vital tasks necessary to preserve the physical integrity of streets and highways, to control the orderly flow of vehicles and pedestrians, to manage gas, water, cable (both electric and cable television), and telephone facilities that crisscross the streets and public rights-of-way."); Moratoria Declaratory Ruling, FCC 18-111, para.
+142 (same); Classic Telephone, Inc. Petition for Preemption, Declaratory Ruling, and Injunctive Relief, Memorandum Opinion and Order, 11 FCC Rcd 13082, 13103, para.
 39 (1996) (same).
-We find these situations to be distinguishable from those where a State or locality might be engaged in a discrete, bona fide transaction involving sales or purchases of services that do not otherwise violate the law or interfere with a preemption scheme.
+We find these situations to be distinguishable from those where a state or locality might be engaged in a discrete, bona fide transaction involving sales or purchases of services that do not otherwise violate the law or interfere with a preemption scheme.
 Compare, e.g., Cardinal Towing & Auto Repair, Inc., v.
 City of Bedford, 180 F.3d 686, 691, 693-94 (5th Cir.
 1999) (declining to find that the FAA Authorization Act of 1994, as amended by the ICC Termination Act of 1995, preempted an ordinance and contract specifications that were designed only to procure services that a municipality itself needed, not to regulate the conduct of others), with NextG Networks of N.Y., Inc. v.
 City of New York, 2004 WL 2884308 (N.D.N.Y., Dec.
 10, 2004) (crediting allegations that a city's actions, such as issuing a request for proposal and implementing a general franchising scheme, were not of a purely proprietary nature, but rather, were taken in pursuit of a regulatory objective or policy).
-This action could include, e.g., procurement of services for the State or locality, or a contract for employment services between a State or locality and one of its employees.
-We do not intend to reach these scenarios with our interpretations today.
+This action could include, for example, procurement of services for the state or locality, or a the extent that there is some distinction, the temptation to blend the two roles for purposes of insulating conduct from federal preemption cannot be underestimated in light of the overarching statutory objective that telecommunications service and personal wireless services be deployed without material impediments.